dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 French colony is like every photographer’s dream.
 The typical Pondicherry scenes were vintage bicycles perched up against vibrant yellow walls with oil lamps.

-All the electric blue street signs will begin with ‘Rue’ and palm trees will sway on nearly every road!
-It’s truly a feast for your eyes if you’ve been used to seeing Indian architecture.

 I simply enjoyed just walking around the streets here.
 Seeing all the effortless beauty of the buildings and the life which was going on around them.

 ### Vist Aurobindo Ashram